CryptoManiac/Ed25519/readme.md

 Complicating factors like swap files, crash dumps and the moving garbage collector reduce the reliability of this function.

-    public static bool ContantTimeEquals(byte[] x, byte[] y)
+    public static bool ConstantTimeEquals(byte[] x, byte[] y)

-Checks if the contents of the two arrays are the same and returns `truie` if they are equal.
+Checks if the contents of the two arrays are the same and returns `true` if they are equal.
-Throws an expection if their lengthes differ.

 The runtime of this method does not depend on the contents of the arrays.
 Using constant time prevents timing attacks that allow an attacker to learn if the arrays have a common prefix.